FedericoCoppo/MachineLearning/README.md

 # hierarchical clustering [$ python clusteringHierarchical.py]
 The dataset contains vehicle characteristic data.
 The script uses clustering agglomerative algo for bottom up clustering using both a random genrated dataset and vehicle dataset.

+# dbscan clustering [$ python dbscanClustering.py]
+The dataset contains weather station data.
+The script uses "density-based spatial clustering of applications with noise" algo for dataset clustering.